tschneidereit/proposal-typed-objects/explainer.md

 Parameters:
  - `baseType` - A `constructor function` whose instances are `instanceof Struct`, i.e. `Struct` or a sub-class of `Struct`.
  - `typedFields` - An `Iterable` list of [typed field definitions](#typed-field-definitions).
- - `untypedMembers` - An `Iterable` list of [untyped member definitions](#untyped-member-definitions).
- - `name` - A `string` used as the type's name.
+ - `name` [optional] - A `string` used as the type's name.

 #### Typed field definitions

 A typed field definition is an `object` definining the characteristics of a `Struct`'s typed field.
-It contains the following members:
+It has the following members:
  - `type` - A [type definition](#type-definition), specifying the field's type.
  - `name` [optional] - A `string` or `symbol` used as an optional name for the field.
 If given, an accessor is created that allows reading and, if the field is writable, writing the field using a name in addition to its index.
  - `readonly` [optional] - A `boolean`.
 If `true`, the field can only be set via the type's constructor and is immutable afterwards.

-#### Untyped member definitions

-An untyped member definition is an `object` definining the characteristics of a `Struct`'s untyped member.
-It contains the following members:
- - One of the following:
-   - `value` - An arbitrary `JS value` to be stored under the given `name`, most commonly a `function` to be used as a method.
-   - An accessor, consisting of
-     - `get` [optional] - A `function` used as the member's getter.
-     - `set` [optional] - A `function` used as the member's setter.
- - `name` - A `string` or `symbol` used as an optional name for the field.
-If given, an accessor is created that allows reading and, if the field is writable, writing the field using a name in addition to its index.

 #### Struct type forward declaration